top of page

 Cataracts: UV exposure is a significant risk factor for developing cataracts, a clouding of the lens in the eye that can lead to vision impairment.

-Macular Degeneration: UV rays can contribute to the development of age-related macular degeneration (AMD), a leading cause of vision loss in older adults.
+Macular degeneration: UV rays can contribute to the development of age-related macular degeneration (AMD), a leading cause of vision loss in older adults.

 Photokeratitis: Also known as "snow blindness" or "sunburn of the cornea," photokeratitis can occur after intense UV exposure, causing pain, redness, and temporary vision loss.

-Importance of UV-Blocking Eyewear
+Importance of UV-blocking Eyewear

 Wearing sunglasses with UV protection is an effective way to shield your eyes from harmful UV rays.
-Look for sunglasses that block 100% of UVA and UVB rays and consider polarized lenses for added glare reduction, especially in bright conditions or near water.
+Look for sunglasses that block 100% of UVA and UVB rays, and consider polarized lenses for added glare reduction, especially in bright conditions or near water.

 Tips for UV Eye Protection

-Use Wide-brimmed Hats: Pairing sunglasses with a wide-brimmed hat provides extra protection by reducing the amount of direct sunlight reaching your eyes.
+Use wide-brimmed hats: Pairing sunglasses with a wide-brimmed hat provides extra protection by reducing the amount of direct sunlight reaching your eyes.

 By prioritizing UV protection for your eyes and consulting with an optometrist about suitable eyewear, you can safeguard your vision and promote long-term eye health.